Kilowatt Kit

 Free/subsidised insulation

-Funded loft and cavity wall insulation for homes with an EPC of D or below.
-Reduces heat loss, making your solar savings go further.
-Two routes: means-tested and general.
+Free loft and wall insulation for homes with an EPC of D or below.
+Two routes: a general route (council tax band A–D, no benefit needed) and a means-tested route.

 🔧